 Your donation will truly impact our efforts to preserve the cultural and architectural treasures of our community.

 Recently, the Douglas County Commissioners voted to take, by eminent domain, this four-story, 1920 brick building, the McCaffrey, at 18th & Howard Streets.
 Their plan included demolishing the property for a new structure to house an expansion of the courthouse and and relocate our juvenile justice facility.
 Due to the efforts of the owner and Restoration Exchange, a call to action brought this situation into the public eye.

-Your donation will truly impact our efforts to save this historic building and other endangered properties.
+Your donation will truly impact our efforts to save historic and cultural places that matter!